Oranienburg: The Radioactive Day Trip Destination

 It gets worse: Dictator Adolf Hitler had a secret bomb project which involved uranium, and therefore radioactivity.
 They worked on it at the ‘Auerwerke’ factory in Oranienburg.
 Once the Allies got wind of it, they stopped his plans.
 On March 15th, 1945, hundreds of American planes dropped countless bombs with a combined weight of more than 1,500 tons.

 Not only did they completely flatten the ‘Auerwerke’ factory in Oranienburg and other areas in town, but they also spread the radioactive material the Nazis were using.
 For that reason, the town is more radioactive than any other location in Germany, even today.

 Because of the bombings, the center of Oranienburg, a town of 44,500 inhabitants, looks the way it looks.
 No medieval or particularly old buildings are left.
-This aspect and the GDR’s usual approach did affect the beauty of Oranienburg, and not exactly in a positive way.
+This aspect and the GDR’s usual approach did not exactly affect Oranienburg’s beauty in a positive way.

-Oranienburg may be the most radioactive day trip destination for Berliners. but it is still a good one.
+Oranienburg may be the most radioactive day trip destination from the perspective of Berlin, but it is still a good one.
 Grab the kids, hop on a train and go there on a nice spring or summer day.
 The little ones will love the park with its giant playground.
-By the way: Wastewater pumped out of yachts does smell, but radioactivity does not.
+By the way: Wastewater pumped out of expensive yachts does smell, but radioactivity does not.

 We have a request: The Berlin Spectator has been online for 30 months.
 We deliver the most relevant news from Germany along with features about Berlin, culture, people, tourist magnets and other subjects, and we garnish the whole thing with entertainment and other extras.
 The Berlin Spectator thanks the thousands of readers we have every day.

 But we also need support.
 Would you consider supporting The Berlin Spectator?
 You can do so directly via Paypal or you can visit our Donation Page first.
 Thank you so much.